 Another area of interest is Tech's first-rate video area, something of which Ballein is especially proud.

 “The complex has more coaching stations than any other facility of its kind in college football or in the National Football League,” he said.

 Beamer’s office is special, too.
 The 22-by-30-foot room is enclosed by glass on two sides, providing a beautiful view of Lane Stadium/Worsham Field and other parts of the Merryman Center.
-Beamer also has a great view of the Steve Johnson Practice Fields installed prior to the 2001 season.
-The fields are adjacent to the new football locker room.
+Beamer also has a great view of the Steve Johnson Practice Fields, two practice fields installed prior to the 2001 football season.
+The new fields are adjacent to the new football locker room.